bbc/peaks.js/doc/API.md

     // Padding around the playhead text (pixels)
     playheadPadding: 2,

+    // Width of the playhead (pixels)
+    playheadWidth: 1,

     // Tolerance for clicks in the zoomview to be interpreted as
     // dragging the playhead (pixels)
     playheadClickTolerance: 3,